Name: Muse Dash

 Acquired: A copy of this game was provided by a publisher for review purpose

-I must admit that my first thoughts I had when I learned I was the one to review Muse Dash were far from positive – with a game I thought was just a massive trainwreck of boobs, hentai girls and little clothing.
+I must admit that the first thoughts I had when I learned I was the one to review Muse Dash were far from positive – with a game I thought was just a massive trainwreck of boobs, hentai girls and little clothing.
 I did like the sound (pun intended) with musical gameplay, focusing on rhythm though.
-Did Muse Dash work like a metronome though, or was it lacking as much rhythm as me on the dance floor?
+Did Muse Dash work like a metronome, or was it lacking as much rhythm as me on the dance floor?
 Time to find out!

 I’d say that Muse Dash has a style that will either be loved or hated by any given player.
 Either you like the anime style the developers have gone for, and which they’ve let flow through the entire game.
 Or, you very much dislike the anime style, but then you’re probably not gonna consider this game anyways.

-Another thing Muse Dash sports is a huge amount of so-called “game juice”, with sparkly colors, sounds, and explosions all over whenever you interact with anything on-screen.
+Muse Dash delivers a huge amount of so-called “game juice”, with sparkly colors, sounds and explosions all over whenever you interact with anything on-screen.
 Again, this is something that you’ll either like or dislike, massively.
 Personally, I think it fits the game very well and therefore I’ll give the game “a plus point” for this.

-The whole premise of the game is rhythm, beats, and music.
-And so, the gameplay focuses around hitting these beats which each stroke of the corresponding button.
+The whole game is buildt up around the music.
+And so, the gameplay focuses around hitting these beats with each stroke of the corresponding button.
 Honestly, that’s pretty much it.
 Play through a level and try to get the highest score possible.
 Did you get a high enough score you unlock the next level and so the game goes on.
-In other words, Muse Dash sports simplistic yet fun gameplay.
-If you’re looking for just a “brainless” timewaster (with the best meaning possible), then you’ll definitely get it with this game.
+In other words, Muse Dash contains simplistic yet fun gameplay.
+If you’re looking for just a “brainless” timewaster (in the best meaning possible), then you’ll definitely get it with this game.

 Unfortunately, the mobile-game tendencies start shining through after not too long.
 Muse Dash falls a bit short when it comes to longer sessions for my own part.
 It’s not necessarily boring, but it lacks that extra to keep my interest for more than an hour or so at a time.